thisHermit/nlp_project/README.md

 ## Visualizations

-All visulations are within their respective task and experiment.
+All visulations are within their respective task and experiments.

 ## Members Contribution